Blue-Wall-Group/BlueWallGroup-wiki-archive/Product-Deliverable.md

 #### Contributors:
 * Jesse Buck
+* Daniel Collier

 #### Status:
-This contribution is awaiting feedback as of 4/20/2018 after two <abbr title="A set of changes intended to improve a codebase.">patch sets</abbr>.
+This contribution is awaiting feedback as of 4/23/2018 after two <abbr title="A set of changes intended to improve a codebase.">patch sets</abbr>.

 #### Description:
 Low contrast between text and its background presents an <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> barrier.
 Wikistats 2.0 had several areas with poor contrast.
 In particular, its footer area and several text elements had inadequate contrast according to <abbr title="The World Wide Web Consortium (W3C) is an organization that establishes HTML and CSS standards.">W3C</abbr> standards.
 These colors needed to be changed to be <abbr title="Web Content Accessibility Guidelines (WCAG) is a set of practices published by the W3C that facilitate web interaction and usage.">WCAG</abbr> compliant, using colors sourced from an existing MediaWiki color palette.
 Additionally, as a result of the color changes in the footer area, underlines needed to be added to the footer links to further distinguish them from surrounding text.